 A fundamental challenge in this case was the Taxpayer's challenge against the IRB's long standing practice of making transfer pricing adjustments to the median of the arm's length range of the results of the comparable transactions/companies.

-2. Recharacterisation based on FAR Analysis and Adjustments
+2. Recharacterization based on FAR Analysis and Adjustments

-The IRB in turn argued that it was entitled to draw conclusions on the Taxpayer's functions based on the distribution agreements entered into by the Taxpayer, and that it was not bound to apportion the necessary weight to the assets owned and risks assumed by the Taxpayer in the course of characterising the Taxpayer in relation to the distribution transaction.
-In addition, the IRB argued that certain functions (namely the advertising and promotional activities) carried out by the Taxpayer demonstrates that the Taxpayer ought to be characterised as a fullfledged distributor
+The IRB in turn argued that it was entitled to draw conclusions on the Taxpayer's functions based on the distribution agreements entered into by the Taxpayer, and that it was not bound to apportion the necessary weight to the assets owned and risks assumed by the Taxpayer in the course of characterizing the Taxpayer in relation to the distribution transaction.
+In addition, the IRB argued that certain functions (namely the advertising and promotional activities) carried out by the Taxpayer demonstrates that the Taxpayer ought to be characterized as a full-fledged distributor

 3. Selection of Comparables